04th December, 2023

 It is recommended that you try to get an instant boiler cost and quote online or directly from the boiler company so you can get a good idea of how much you will need to budget and put away for a new boiler.

 No matter how long the new boiler is installed into your home, you will face standard labour costs.

 These costs can differ based on the gas company you use and whether you have an insurance plan with them, but either way, the engineers doing the job will need to get paid.

 Usually, labour costs will be based on an average and an estimation of the time it will take to complete the job.

-As well as labour costs, you may face charges for any additional parts that need to be installed along with the cost of the new boiler itself.
+As well as labour costs, you may face charges for any additional parts that need to be installed and the cost of the new boiler.

 For example, if the pipework needs to be replaced before the new combi boiler can be installed, then you will not only face additional labour charges for this but also potentially the cost of materials too.

-If you are trying to replace your old gas boiler with a new combi model or something completely different like an immersion heater, then you can expect high installation costs because of the work involved in this process.
+If you are trying to replace your old gas system boiler with a new combi boiler model or something completely different like an immersion heater, then you can expect high boiler costs because of the work involved in this process.

 For example, if the engineer needs to change the pipework or the location of your new boiler system before it can be installed, then this can be a costly and timely process.

 Depending on where you get your new boiler from and the type you choose, you may be encouraged to buy a new filter system to help it run better.
-On average, this can add £100 to £200 to the total price of installation.
+On average, this can add £100 to £200 to the total price of new combi boiler costs.